 Are you at risk of having a low-birthweight baby?

 We know some things may make you more likely than others to have a low-birthweight baby.
 These are called risk factors.
 Having a risk factor doesn’t mean for sure that you’ll have a low-birthweight baby.
 But it may increase your chances.
 Because many premature babies are born with low birthweight, many risk factors for preterm labor and premature birth are the same as for having a low-birthweight baby.
 Talk to your health care provider about what you can do to help reduce your risk.

 Medical risk factors for having a low-birthweight baby

 - Preterm labor.
 This is labor that starts too soon, before 37 weeks of pregnancy.

 - Chronic health conditions.
 These are health conditions that last for a long time or that happen again and again over a long period of time.
-They need treatment from a health care provider.
-Chronic health conditions that may lead to low birthweight include high blood pressure, diabetes and heart, lung and kidney problems.
+Chronic health conditions need treatment from a health care provider.
+Chronic health conditions that may lead to having a baby with low birthweight include high blood pressure, diabetes and heart, lung and kidney problems.

 Risk factors in your everyday life for having a low-birthweight baby